johanberntsson/PunyInform/README.md

 ## Status

 There is a rudimentary parser in place.
-The verbs GO, LOOK, EXAMINE, INVENTORY, TAKE, DROP, SAVE, RESTORE, RESTART and QUIT work.
+The verbs GO, LOOK, OPEN, CLOSE, ENTER, EXIT, EXAMINE, INVENTORY, TAKE, DROP, SAVE, RESTORE, RESTART and QUIT work.

-PunyInform is far from ready to be used for writing an actual game yet.
+PunyInform is not ready to be used for writing an actual game yet.
 If you are interested in our progress, please star or follow the project here on Github.

+You can see what tasks we're currently working on, tasks we've done and tasks coming up on our Trello board: https://trello.com/b/mfGVsB4H/punyinform